Mass flowrate given mass flux Solution

 How to Calculate Mass flowrate given mass flux?

-Mass flowrate given mass flux calculator uses Mass Flow Rate = Mass Flux(g)*Number of Tubes*Distance between two Consequent Tubes*Height of Crack to calculate the Mass Flow Rate, The Mass flowrate given mass flux formula is defined as the mass of a the fluid which passes per unit of time.
+Mass flowrate given mass flux calculator uses Mass Flow Rate = Mass Flux(g)*Number of Tubes*Distance between two Consequent Tubes*Height of Crack to calculate the Mass Flow Rate, Mass flowrate given mass flux formula is defined as a method to quantify the amount of mass flowing through a given area per unit time, which is essential for analyzing heat and mass transfer in various engineering applications.
 Mass Flow Rate is denoted by m symbol.

 How to calculate Mass flowrate given mass flux using this online calculator?
 To use this online calculator for Mass flowrate given mass flux, enter Mass Flux(g) (G), Number of Tubes (N), Distance between two Consequent Tubes (TP) & Height of Crack (hc) and hit the calculate button.
 Here is how the Mass flowrate given mass flux calculation can be explained with given input values -> 180.576 = 22.8*11*0.06*12.